OSGeo/PROJ/docs/source/apps/cs2cs.rst

     Causes a listing of cartographic control parameters tested for and used by the program to be printed prior to input data.

+.. option:: --area name_or_code

+    .. versionadded:: 8.0.0

+    Specify an area of interest to restrict the results when researching coordinate operations between 2 CRS.
+The area of interest can be specified either as a name (e.g "Denmark - onshore") or a AUTHORITY:CODE (EPSG:3237)

+    This option is mutually exclusive with :option:`--bbox`.

+.. option:: --bbox west_long,south_lat,east_long,north_lat

+    .. versionadded:: 8.0.0

+    Specify an area of interest to restrict the results when researching coordinate operations between 2 CRS.
+The area of interest is specified as a bounding box with geographic coordinates, expressed in degrees in a unspecified geographic CRS.
+    `west_long` and `east_long` should be in the [-180,180] range, and `south_lat` and `north_lat` in the [-90,90]. `west_long` is generally lower than
+    `east_long`, except in the case where the area of interest crosses the antimeridian.

 .. only:: man